Taowyoo/gateway-device-app/README.md

 ## CI/CD

-**TODO** Use Github Action to implement continuous integration and continuous deployment.
+Use Github Action to implement continuous integration and continuous deployment.